Setting up Control Room

 Adding a development workspace in Control Room ⛅️

 Add a new

 Development workspace to the

 RobotSpareBin Industries organization.
-Replicate the steps from the Beginners' course, starting from Creating a new robot (create a new robot, push from Robocorp Lab, create a new process, add the robot to the process as a step).
+Replicate the steps from the Beginners' course, starting from Uploading the robot code to Control Room (upload the robot code from Visual Studio Code, create a new process, add the robot to the process as a step).

 Replicating the production workspace structure and settings ↔️

 You want the newly created development workspace to resemble the production workspace as much as possible.
-If the development and production setups in Robocorp Cloud match closely, and the robot works fine in the development setup, there's a high possibility that it will work in the production environment without much modification.
+If the development and production setups in Control Room match closely, and the robot works fine in the development setup, there's a high possibility that it will work in the production environment without much modification.

 Test-driving the development robot 🤖

 To verify the development setup works properly, you execute the current robot in the development workspace to make sure you did not miss any configuration when replicating the production settings.
 The robot seems to run fine, so it is time to start work on the current robot to make it even better than it already is.
 Let's go!